Dynamic-Capital/Dynamic-Capital/docs/ton-storage-hosting.md

   the `.ton` domain in the next step.
 - You can rerun the command whenever you update the site; each run produces a fresh ADNL pointing at the latest uploaded content hash.
+- Keep the ADNL and content hash noted somewhere secure so you can roll back if the latest upload has issues.

 ## 5. Link the ADNL to `dynamiccapital.ton`